Bobby Blake: Autobiography: My Life in Porn

 Bobby Blake has written the book My Life in Porn: The Bobby Blake Story co-written by Blake and John R. Gordon and published by the Running Press of Philadelphia in 2008.
 In his autobiography, he talks extensively about his youth and experiences in the adult film industry.
 In one of the closing chapters entitled "Prodigal Returns", he depicts himself as the "prodigal son" who "had to leave [his] church and the place of [his] birth and go out there in the far country".
 He continues: "In all the years I was working in the adult entertainment business, I never turned my back on God or the Bible teachings I had grown up with."
 Blake emphasizes that he has no regrets about his lifestyle, interpreting it as part of God's plan for him: "Now that it's over, I can accept that that journey was all part of God's plan for me."

 Personal life

-Blake was the long-term partner of Flex-Deon Blake, another black gay pornographic actor.It was Bobby Blake who, by referring Flex-Deon to the producer Edward James, introduced his partner to the adult industry.
+Blake was the long-term partner of Flex-Deon Blake, another black gay pornographic actor.
+It was Bobby Blake who, by referring Flex-Deon to the producer Edward James, introduced his partner to the adult industry.
 Bobby Blake has told the story of their relationship in his book, My Life in Porn.

-Blake has written that despite being "known for being a gay porn-star, I define myself as bisexual...In fact I have dated women", although most of his serious romantic relationships have been with men.
+Blake self-identifies as bisexual and has dated multiple women in the past, but has an attraction more fixated towards men as most of his serious relationships have been shared with men.